jbonofre/polaris-tools/console/README.md

-# Polaris Web UI
+# Polaris Console

-A modern web interface for Apache Polaris Catalog, built with React, TypeScript, TanStack Query, and Tailwind CSS.
+A modern web interface for Apache Polaris, built with React, TypeScript, TanStack Query, and Tailwind CSS.

 ## Getting Started

 ### Prerequisites
-- Node.js 18+ and npm
+- Node.js 18+ and npm (or yarn)

 ### Installation